Map showing a road trip from Flagstaff to the Grand Canyon, and then back to Route 66 in Williams

 Grand Canyon National Park is located in Arizona near Flagstaff and Williams, and is centered on a Colorado River canyon that is 277 river miles long, up to 18 miles wide, and a mile deep.
 The Park is one of the world's most popular natural attractions, with attendance exceeding 6 million visitors a year.

-Many travelers on Historic Route 66 make a side-trip to visit the Grand Canyon as the park lies only 54 miles north of Route 66 from Williams and about 75 miles northwest of Flagstaff.
+Many travelers on Historic Route 66 make a side-trip to visit the Grand Canyon as the South Rim of the park lies only 54 miles north of Route 66 from Williams and about 75 miles northwest of Flagstaff.

-There are two access routes to the Grand Canyon, the most popular one being Highway 64 north from Williams, located on Old Route 66 and Interstate 40.
+There are two access routes to the Grand Canyon South Rim, the most popular one being Highway 64 north from Williams, located on Old Route 66 and Interstate 40.

 Those visitors approaching the park from Flagstaff will take U.S. Highway 180 northwest from Flagstaff to Valle, and then U.S. 64 north to the park.